bbpak/sdv-cptool/README.md

 # Content Pack Tool for Content Patcher

+No longer maintained.
+Superseded by https://github.com/Bouhm/json-editor, a much more general implementation.

 An online editor to make editing JSON more approachable, intended for creating Content Packs for [Content Patcher](https://github.com/Pathoschild/StardewMods/tree/develop/ContentPatcher).
 Content Pack Tool also expedites the process of creating a `content.json`